• Skip to primary navigation

 Nature has definitely taken over in some parts of the cemetery, and many of the tombs have plants growing out of them.

-It's easy to step on these broken markers, if you're not careful.
-Watch where you step.
+Be on the lookout for broken markers as well.
+It's easy to step on these fragments if you're not careful.

 Save Our Cemeteries is dedicated to restoring the tombs in this and other NOLA cemeteries.
 Their first restoration project in this famous New Orleans cemetery took place in 1979.